|Last Quarterly Update:||6/23/2014|

 PRODUCTS, OPERATIONS & TECHNOLOGY

 Steel products are made from carbon or alloy, stainless, or specialty steels, and come in the form of sheets, plates, bars, rods, tubes, and structural items like rails and I-beams.
-In addition to ...
+In addition to selling steel mill products, distributors sell various processing services that customize products for particular customers.
+Because ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options